azureleaf/study-notes/misc/wsl.md

 wsl.exe -d Ubuntu # Specify the distro to start

 wslconfig.exe /l # List the installed Linux distros

+wsl -l -v # check if it's WSL 1 or 2
 ```

 ## Mounting

 - `/mnt/c/Users/john/Documents`
   - Path to the Windows Doc folder (inside the WSL terminal)

+## WSL + Docker

+1. Ensure that WSL2 is activated in your Windows.
+2. Install Docker Desktop for Windows.